-Samsung Galaxy Note 7 buyers keep using phones despite explosion risk
+Samsung Galaxy Note 7 recall fire explosion iPhone 7

 The Samsung Galaxy Note 7 recall begins today for UK users and will start on Wednesday, September 21 for US owners.
 The exchange program has already begun for Australian and South Korean users.
 So far there have been 92 reports of overheating batteries in the devices, resulting in 26 burns and 55 cases of property damage, the US Consumer Product Safety Commission (CPSC) recall notice revealed.